gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.Email.md

 > `optional` **active**: `boolean`

-- Is the email active
+- Is the email active.

 ***